apache/flink-training/README.md

-rideId         : Long      // a unique id for each ride taxiId         : Long      // a unique id for each taxi driverId       : Long      // a unique id for each driver startTime      : Instant   // the start time of a ride paymentType    : String    // CASH or CARD tip            : Float     // tip for this ride tolls          : Float     // tolls for this ride
+rideId         : Long      // a unique id for each ride taxiId         : Long      // a unique id for each taxi driverId       : Long      // a unique id for each driver startTime      : Instant   // the start time for this ride paymentType    : String    // CASH or CARD tip            : Float     // tip for this ride tolls          : Float     // tolls for this ride